 If too little gravel is used, the passage of pedestrians and vehicles can create ruts.
 The surface will be quickly stripped, and it will look unsightly with bare patches.
 Of course, using too much gravel can have its drawbacks too.
 It adds further expense to the project and can make the ground feel uncomfortable when walked on.

 When making concrete, it is crucial as successful concrete is correctly dosed in cement, sand and gravel.
 If any of the constituents are in deficit or excess, the concrete will be weakened.

 The right amount of gravel is essential for a beautiful driveway or a lovely gravel terrace, but don't worry; you can use our gravel calculator to help you work out how much gravel you need.Calculator created by Alastair Hazell

 Density figures for gravel, rock and sand are referenced from simetric.co.uk.

-If you have any problems using this gravel calculator, please contact me.
+If you have any problems using our gravel calculator, please contact us.